 This programme gives pupils and staff in one year group per school the opportunity to experience the arts within venues rather than at school.
-It also aims to support teachers to connect these experiences to classroom learning, through online CPD sessions.
+It also aims to support teachers to connect these experiences to the classroom through learning resources and online CPD sessions.
 The programme has two seasons: Winter 2024 and Summer 2025.

-For the Winter season of Go & See, schools can apply for tickets from a choice of five different theatre productions, and one immersive art installation.
 For the Summer season of Go & See, schools can apply for tickets from a range of film, theatre and visual art options.
-The Summer season will open for bookings in Spring 2025.
+The Summer season will open for booking requests on Wednesday 26 February 2025 at 8am and close at 12pm on Friday 21 March.

-Please note that there is a limited number of tickets available per performance.
-We will try to allocate tickets to as many schools as possible but it may not be possible for us to accommodate every booking request we receive.
+Please note that there is a limited number of tickets available per event.
+We will try to allocate tickets to as many schools as possible, but it may not be possible for us to accommodate every booking request we receive.